Irinel01/Proiect1/README.md

-Project1 is a complete business intelligence project that goes through the following steps:
+Project1 is a business intelligence project that goes through the following steps:
 * raw data
 * normalization and maping data
 * database schema